Celestial Holography Revisited: Introduction

-4pt Our proposed definition \eqref{celestialcorrelationnewdef} of celestial correlators places bulk correlation functions at the centre of celestial holography.
+4pt The definition \eqref{celestialcorrelationnewdef0} of celestial correlators places correlation functions at the centre of celestial holography.
 This has the advantage that it can be applied to theories in Minkowski space for which the S-matrix is not defined.
 An important example of such theories are Conformal Field Theories, which in Minkowski space are defined non-perturbatively at the level of correlation functions by Conformal Symmetry, Unitarity and a consistent operator product expansion.
-We note that the definition \eqref{celestialcorrelationnewdef} opens up the possibility to study the properties of celestial correlation functions from their relatively well understood Minkowski CFT counterparts.
+The definition \eqref{celestialcorrelationnewdef0} then opens up the possibility to study the properties of celestial correlation functions from their relatively well understood Minkowski CFT counterparts.

-4pt Coming back to the holographic triangle (figure \ref{fig::holotri}), celestial correlators defined according to \eqref{celestialcorrelationnewdef} can also be perturbatively re-cast as corresponding Witten diagrams in EAdS$_{d+1}$ along the same lines as \cite{Iacobacci:2022yjo}.
-In this case, the relationship to EAdS Witten diagrams is more manifest owing to the fact that incoming and outgoing conformal primary modes are given by the same analytic function.
-In the hyperbolic slicing of Minkowksi space, the celestial bulk-to-boundary propagators \eqref{celestialbubointro} factorise into the corresponding bulk-to-boundary propagator in EAdS (suitably analytically continued) times a radial factor given by the kernel of the Konterovich-Lebedev transform.
-Contact diagram contributions to celestial correlation functions are therefore proportional to their EAdS Witten diagram counterparts upon integrating out the radial direction.
-This perturbative relationship between celestial correlators and EAdS Witten diagrams can then be extended beyond contact diagrams to processes involving particle exchanges by following the algorithm given in \cite{Iacobacci:2022yjo}.
+4pt Coming back to the holographic triangle (figure \ref{fig::holotri}), celestial correlators defined according to \eqref{celestialcorrelationnewdef0} can also be perturbatively re-cast as corresponding Witten diagrams in EAdS$_{d+1}$ along the same lines as \cite{Iacobacci:2022yjo} for celestial amplitudes.
+In the case of celestial correlators, the relationship to EAdS Witten diagrams is more manifest.
+In the hyperbolic slicing of Minkowski space, the hyperbolic dependence of the celestial bulk-to-boundary propagators \eqref{celestialbubointro} is given by the corresponding (time-ordered) bulk-to-boundary propagator in (EA)dS$_{d+1}$ and a radial dependence given by the kernel of the Kontorovich-Lebedev transform.
+The result then follows from the de Sitter case \cite{Sleight:2020obc,Sleight:2021plv}.
+In this work this is demonstrated for contact diagram contributions to celestial correlators, which can be expressed in terms of contact Witten diagrams in EAdS.
+The proof for any given perturbative contribution to celestial correlators \eqref{celestialcorrelationnewdef0} is given in the follow-up work \cite{Iacobacci:2024nhw}.